greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/sales-meetings_1_1.md

 ---

-title: "Field Team Meetings"
+title: Field Team Meetings
-description: "Overview of the primary meetings for the worldwide GitLab Field team"
+description: Overview of the primary meetings for the worldwide GitLab Field team
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/sales-meetings_1_1/
+linkTitle: Field Team Meetings
+type: docs
 ---

 The below page overviews the primary all-hands meetings for the WW Field Team.